dfuse-io/docs/content/eosio/public-apis/reference/rest/get-block_id-by_time.md

 ---

-Get the block ID produced at a given time
+Get the block ID produced at a given time.

 ## Usage